 We need the suit to split for us to generate two tricks but that might happen in a variety of ways.
-An obliging opponent may fly in with an honour "on air", making our task of driving out the other honour easy.
+An obliging opponent may fly in with an honor "on air", making our task of driving out the other honor easy.
 Or the suit may break 3-3 or the critical •9 may fall.

-Notice we get the more likely 4-2 split rather than the desired 3-3.
+Notice we get the more likely 4-2 split rather

+than the desired 3-3.
 We've got lots of entries to our hand, but we carefully preserve them so we have access to our Diamond winners.
-Although we don't get the 3-3 break, the •9 falls in two rounds and that crucially allows us to make use of the •8 to set up our ninth trick.
+While we didn't get the 3-3 break the +9 falls and that crucially allows us to make use of the +8 to set up our ninth trick.

 Lucky?
 Oh, for sure.
-It also goes to show that two 4·3·3·3 hands facing each other are hard work in 3NT.
+It also goes to show that two $4 \cdot 3 \cdot 3 \cdot 3$ hands facing each other are hard work in 3NT.